 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-It’s a benevolent food: as delicious as ice cream, complete comfort food, but it also hides so much nourishment.
-My recipe contains lots of pumpkin (you can even use leftover winter squash), egg yolks, gelatin and collagen peptides… with not too much sweetener.
-It’s high in good fats and good cholesterol, plus it contains protein, carbs and gut-healing properties.
+Custard is a benevolent food: As delicious as ice cream, complete comfort food, but it also hides so much nourishment.
+My recipe contains lots of pumpkin (you can also use leftover winter squash), egg yolks, gelatin (find it here) and collagen peptides (find it here) … with not too much sweetener.
+Pumpkin custard is high in good fats and good cholesterol, plus it contains protein, carbs and gut-healing properties!

 In a Jar

-It will make you happy to line up your mason jars and fill each one, then to screw on the lids and place them in the fridge to “set up”, ready for when you need them.
+It will make you happy to line up your mason jars or stainless steel containers and fill each one, then to put on the lids and place them in the fridge to “set up”, ready for when you need them.
 So handy.
 Like yogurts from the store, but more sustainable, because these containers get washed and reused.